Interstate 10 passes under County Road 4 (Antioch Road) in west Crestview. Photo taken 11/23/08.

 Construction of PJ Adams Parkway replaced County Road 4 (Antioch Road) eastward from near Williams Branch.
 This resulted in 2.583 miles of Antioch Road, from Garrett Pit Road east to State Road 85, to be turned back in 2011.

-Okaloosa County 4 (Antioch Road) meets U.S. 90 (James Lee Boulevard) west of Crestview.
-Note the oddly shaped Florida 90 shield used.
-Not only is the shield unusual for a state road, but it is erroneous in that it should display U.S. 90 instead of Florida 90.
+Okaloosa County Road 4 (Antioch Road) meets U.S. 90 (James Lee Boulevard) west of Crestview.
+Note the oddly shaped SR 90 shield used.
+Not only is the shield unusual for a state road, but it is erroneous in that it should display U.S. 90 instead of SR 90.
 Photo taken 11/23/08.

 P.J.
 Adams Parkway (former County Road 4) east

 P.J.
-Adams Parkway overtakes Okaloosa County 4 from Antioch Road east to Florida 85 (Ferdon Boulevard) through south Crestview.
+Adams Parkway overtakes Okaloosa County Road 4 from Antioch Road east to SR 85 (Ferdon Boulevard) through south Crestview.
 Traffic lights hang above the intersection of Northview Drive and Wildhorse Drive, subdivision entrances both north and south.
 Photo taken 11/23/08.

 Okaloosa County 4B